Vacuum Bell Therapy - A Non-Surgical Option

 As part of our commitment to provide cutting-edge care, Cincinnati Children’s has started offering a non-invasive therapy.
 This therapy uses a device called a vacuum bell.
-This device was created in Germany.
-It is being used around the world.
-The therapy is best for younger patients with a mild pectus excavatum.
+The vacuum bell was created in Germany, and is being used around the world.
+Vacuum bell therapy is best for younger patients with a mild pectus excavatum.

 The vacuum bell acts as a suction cup that lifts the sunken chest.
 Vacuum bell therapy slowly corrects the pectus excavatum.
 For the therapy to be successful, the child will need to wear the vacuum bell over a long period of time.
 This can be for one to two years.
 The vacuum bell can be an effective non-invasive option for treatment of pectus excavatum.